SpenceKonde/DxCore/megaavr/extras/teaser/README.md

   Skips formed 0.8% of the sample, and branches 4.1%. brne, breq brcc brcs formed the majority, bur there were 10 brge's and a single brpl

-In neither case did the total nubmer of different instructions ued exceed 60.
+In neither case did the total number of different instructions ued exceed 60.
 Amazing that half of the instuctions never end upo gertting used.d
 ```